justinhachemeister/jess/STYLE_GUIDE.md

 do_stuff ${withinput} || fail "did not do stuff correctly" ${FILENAME} ${LINENO} $?
 ```

-Trapping on `EXIT` instead of a specific signal is particularly useful for
-cleanup handlers since this executes the handler regardless of the reason for
-the script's termination.
-This also includes reaching the end of your script
-and aborts due to `set -e`.
+Trapping on `EXIT` instead of a specific signal is particularly useful for cleanup handlers since this executes the handler regardless of the reason for the script's termination.
+This also includes reaching the end of your script and aborts due to `set -e`.

 ### You don't need cat

-sometimes `cat` is not available, but with bash you can read files anyhow.
+Sometimes `cat` is not available, but with bash you can read files anyhow.

 ```bash
 batterystatus=$(< /sys/class/power_supply/BAT0/status)
 printf "%s\n" ${batterystatus}
 ```

-Also avoid `cat` where reading a file can be achieved through passing the
-file name as a parameter.
-Never do `cat ${FILENAME} | grep -v ...`, instead
-use `grep -v ... ${FILENAME}`.
+Also avoid `cat` where reading a file can be achieved through passing the file name as a parameter.
+Never do `cat ${FILENAME} | grep -v ...`, instead use `grep -v ... ${FILENAME}`.

 ### locking (file based)

-`flock(1)` is an userland utility for managing file based locking
-from within shell scripts.
+`flock(1)` is an userland utility for managing file based locking from within shell scripts.
 It supports exclusive and shared locks.

 ### Mutex (Mutual Exclusion)
 mutex, although rather complex, is possible, too:
 http://wiki.bash-hackers.org/howto/mutex

 ### Use the `getopt` builtin for command line parameters

 ```bash
 printf "This script is: %s\n" ${0##/*/}